 This post may contain affiliate sales links.
 Please read my disclosure policy.

-This Classic Bread Pudding Recipe is the perfect way to satisfy your sweet tooth!
-The sweet and creamy dessert takes stale bread and turns it into a decadent, comforting treat.
+This Easy Bread Pudding Recipe is the perfect way to satisfy your sweet tooth!
+The sweet and creamy dessert takes stale bread and turns it into a decadent treat soaked in vanilla sauce.

 Cozy Homemade Bread Pudding

-The warm flavors of nutmeg and cinnamon soak into pieces of leftover bread to make this delicious homemade dessert, all covered in a lovely vanilla sauce.
+Warm flavors of nutmeg and cinnamon soak into pieces of leftover bread to make this homemade pudding, all covered in a lovely vanilla sauce.
 The flavor of the pudding is totally addicting.
 For someone with a sweet tooth, the sauce is definitely necessary too.
 It adds even more great flavor and moisture to the dish!

 I tested this bread pudding quite a bit to make sure it was the best!
 I played around with the amount of milk and eggs, in particular.
 I found that it was far better without too much milk or eggs.
 Too much milk that didn’t soak into the bread ended up leaving a watery layer in the final pudding that looked kind of separated.
 Too many eggs and it tasted more like breakfast and very eggy.

-Rest assured, the final recipe turned out perfect.
-I daresay this is the best bread pudding recipe out there and it tastes just like the one Grandma used to make!
-Nothing beats a classic dessert done right.
+The final recipe turned out perfect.
+It tastes just like the one Grandma used to make!
+Nothing beats an old fashioned dessert done right.

 I love the simple, universal ingredient list for this recipe.
 It’s such a satisfying dessert, and you can make it on a whim with all ingredients accounted for!